genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/05_genesis-router.md

-Genesis Router is responsible for all communication between front end and back end.
+Genesis Router is responsible for all communication between the front and back end.
 On the Genesis low-code platform, the front end connects to the back end through HTTPS or secure Websockets via a reverse proxy.

 This must run on the same instance as the back end.